VictorAlbertos/Mockery/README.md

 # Android and Java library for mocking and testing server responses.

-Mockery is designed for **testing and mocking networking layers** helping to mock **DTO**s and **auto-generates unit tests** to ensure that the contract between a client application and an API is fulfilled.
+Mockery is designed for **testing and mocking networking layers**, helping to mock **DTO**s and **auto-generating unit tests** to ensure that the contract between the client application and API is fulfilled.
 For that, Mockery operates as follows:

 * **Mock server responses** using Java `interfaces` and `annotations`.
 * **Validate server responses** using Java `interfaces`, `annotations` and [JUnit](https://github.com/junit-team/junit4).